TBSantana/ML_Automated_Pipeline/README.md

-An automated ML model training process using Docker Compose
+An automated ML model training process using Docker Compose.

 ## Task 1: ML model serving
 There are two goals for this task: